 - Analgesics, such as Benalet or Paracetamol tablets, under medical advice;

-- Anti-inflammatory drugs for a sore throat, such as Ibuprofen or Diclofenac, after medical advice;
+- Anti-inflammatory drugs for a sore throat, such as Ibuprofen or Diclofenac, under medical advice;

-- Gargle pomegranate peels 2 times a day: put 6 g of peels together with 150 ml of water.
-Let it boil for a few minutes, then let it cool down before gargling.
+- Gargle pomegranate peels twice a day: add 6 g of peels to 150 ml of water.
+Let it boil for a few minutes, then let it cool down before gargling with it.

-If the sore throat does not disappear after 3 days or if there is fever or the symptoms worsen, it is important you go to the doctor to be evaluated.
+If the sore throat doesn’t disappear after 3 days, or if you have a fever or the symptoms worsen, it is important you go to the doctor to be checked out.

-When you have recurrent sore throats and there there is presence of pus in the throat, the doctor may recommend surgery to remove your tonsils.
+When you are constantly getting sore throats and pus in your throat, the doctor may recommend surgery to remove your tonsils.

 How to cure a sore throat during pregnancy

-A sore throat in pregnancy is common and can occur as in any stage of a woman's life, however due to the pregnancy there should be extra caution with the medication taken.
+A sore throat in pregnancy is common, as it can occur in any stage of a woman's life, however extra caution with medication is advisable during pregnancy.
 A sore throat can be treated with home remedies such as gargling with warm water, lemon and salt.

-However, when you have recurrent sore throats in pregnancy, the obstetrician may indicate the ingestion of antibiotic medication, such as Cefaclor or Cephalexin, which do not harm the baby and may be taken for up to 14 days.
+However, when you are always suffering from sore throats during your pregnancy, the obstetrician may indicate the ingestion of antibiotic medication, such as Cefaclor or Cephalexin, which don’t harm the baby and may be taken for up to 14 days in a row.

 Common causes for sore throat

-1. Constant or persistent sore throat, which lasts for more than 4 days, is usually caused by an infection, such as tonsillitis, and should be evaluated by a general practitioner to initiate the intake of antibiotics such as Amoxicillin or Penicillin.
+1. Constant or persistent sore throat which lasts for more than 4 days, is usually caused by an infection, such as tonsillitis, and should be checked out by a general practitioner to start a course of antibiotics, such as Amoxicillin or Penicillin.

-2. Sore throat and ear ache can indicate the presence of an inflammation of the middle ear and therefore it is recommended you consult an otolaryngologist to evaluate its cause, since it may be necessary to take anti-inflammatory drugs, such as Diclofenac.
+2. Sore throat and ear ache can indicate the presence of an inflammation of the middle ear and so you should consult an ear, nose, and throat doctor, or an ENT for short, to evaluate its cause, as anti-inflammatory drugs, such as Diclofenac, may be necessary.

-3. Throat pain when speaking may be related to pharyngitis or laryngitis and should be observed by an otolaryngologist in order to initiate appropriate treatment with antibiotics or anti-inflammatory drugs.
+3. Throat pain when speaking may be related to pharyngitis or laryngitis and should be checked out by an ENT for appropriate treatment with antibiotics or anti-inflammatory drugs.

-4. Frequent throat pain is an important symptom of a weakened immune system and therefore the patient should consult a general practitioner and increase the intake of foods with vitamin C, such as orange or kiwi, which help increase the body's defenses.
+4. Frequent throat pain is an important symptom of a weakened immune system and so you should see a general practitioner and eat more foods with vitamin C, such as oranges or kiwis, which help increase the body's defenses.